maarten-pennings/6502/6gpio/README.md

 #### 6.3.5.2.
 Timing OK

 The trace below shows the `SEG-CLK` goes up twice.
 The first time the data is still old, but the second time (blue box) the data is (as specified by the 6502 timing diagram) correct, and clocked in.
+This capture happens to show the behavior we want to see on the segment.

 ![Annotated trace "ok"](trace-ok.png)